The Great Transformation (book): Before the market society

 These three forms were not mutually exclusive, nor were they mutually exclusive of markets for the exchange of goods.
 The main distinction is that these three forms of economic organization were based around the social aspects of the society they operated in and were explicitly tied to those social relationships.
 Polanyi argued that these economic forms depended on the social principles of symmetry, centricity, and autarchy (self-sufficiency).
 Markets existed as an auxiliary avenue for the exchange of goods that were otherwise not obtainable.

 Reception

+Following its publication in 1944, The Great Transformation occupied a marginal position in the social sciences for decades.
+The polarized intellectual climate of the Cold War, which framed economic debate as a choice between capitalism and socialism, left little space for Polanyi's institutional analysis.
+The book's readership began to expand in the 1980s, when the rise of neoliberal globalization closely recalled the nineteenth-century market liberalism Polanyi had critiqued.
+Sociologist Mark Granovetter's influential 1985 article on "embeddedness" drew on Polanyi's framework and helped establish the concept as foundational to the field of economic sociology.
+According to Google data, citations of "Karl Polanyi" grew rapidly from the early 1980s onward, a pace that accelerated further in the 2010s.

 The book has influenced scholars such as Marshall Sahlins, Immanuel Wallerstein, James C. Scott, E.P.
 Thompson, and Douglass North.
 John Ruggie, who called the Great Transformation a "magisterial work", was influenced by the work in coining the term Embedded liberalism for the Bretton Woods system of the post-World War II period.

 The sociologists Fred L. Block and Margaret Somers argue that Polanyi's analysis could help explain why the resurgence of free market ideas has resulted in "such manifest failures as persistent unemployment, widening inequality, and the severe financial crises that have stressed Western economies over the past forty years."
 They suggest that "the ideology that free markets can replace government is just as utopian and dangerous" as the idea that Communism will result in the withering away of the state.